ropedy/BCGPhysics2/readme.md

 # BCGPhysics2
 Simple 2d-physics engine written in C#

 Circles and rectangles.
-No more comples shapes.
+No more complex shapes.

 No rotation or friction.